phracker/textual-scripts/readme.md

 `/isgd <url>` shortens a link using [is.gd](http://is.gd).

 `/np` is my Now Playing script.
-Compatible with Quicktime Player, Spotify, iTunes, and Cog.
+Compatible with Quicktime Player, Spotify, and iTunes.

 `/py <python expression>` evaluates a python expression.